About the Wisconsin Partnership Program

-We have been given funds resulting from Blue Cross & Blue Shield United of Wisconsin's conversion to a for-profit corporation to realize our expansive vision.
+We have been given funds resulting from Blue Cross & Blue Shield United of Wisconsin's conversion to a stock insurance corporation to realize our expansive vision.

 As our name implies, partnerships are crucial to our success.
 Only by joining with local, regional and statewide groups to pursue activities of common interest will we be able to successfully address the most important health issues in Wisconsin.